-Christmas at a Care Home
+What is Christmas Like at a Care Home?

 What can Care Homes do to help residents enjoy the build-up to Christmas?